Confluence Security Overview and Advisories

 Confluence delegates session management to the Java application server in which it is deployed.
 We are not aware of any viable session-hijacking attacks against the Tomcat application server shipped with Confluence.
 If you are deploying Confluence in some other application server, you should ensure that it is not vulnerable to session hijacking.

-Administrators install third party plugins at their own risk.
-Plugins run in the same virtual machine as the Confluence server, and have access to the Java runtime environment, and the Confluence server API.
+Administrators install third party apps (also known as plugins) at their own risk.
+Apps run in the same virtual machine as the Confluence server, and have access to the Java runtime environment, and the Confluence server API.

-Administrators should always be aware of the source of the plugins they are installing, and whether they trust those plugins.
+Administrators should always be aware of the source of the apps they are installing, and whether they trust those apps.

 As with any application, you should not run Confluence as the root/Administrator user.
 If you want Confluence to listen on a privileged network port, you should set up port forwarding or proxying rather than run Confluence with additional privileges.
 Extra cautious administrators may want to consider running Confluence inside a chroot